-Economy.
-As mentioned, the (fully burdened) labor cost to attach and maintain any pole marking system is far greater than the acquisition cost of the markers themselves.
-From this perspective one would want to specify and purchase the marking system that will last the longest and require the least amount of maintenance.
-Yet it is an irony of many an electric utility’s operation that initial acquisition cost and purchasing budgets are all that are considered when buying a pole marking system.
-(Perhaps that is why there are only three manufacturers of porcelain steel signs left in the entire United States.)
+When considering the economy of a pole marking system, it is important to note that the labor cost associated with attaching and maintaining the system far exceeds the acquisition cost of the markers themselves.
+Ideally, one should aim to specify and purchase a marking system that offers longevity and requires minimal maintenance.
+However, it is ironic that many electric utilities prioritize initial acquisition cost and purchasing budgets when selecting a pole marking system, which may explain why there are only three manufacturers of porcelain steel signs remaining in the United States.

-So, what is the best marker, given all these trade-offs?
-Simple.
-It is the Premax embossed, solid aluminum letter or number, nailed to the pole with a Premax bright galvanized steel nail.
-The marker will stay put for the life of the pole.
-It is made of aluminum and will not rust, crack, fade, or become illegible.
-It is embossed, and it will reflect the sun’s rays or a flashlight’s beam from multiple angles: it will never blind you as a mirror does.
+Considering all the trade-offs, the best marker solution is the Premax embossed, solid aluminum letter or number, securely fastened to the pole with a Premax bright galvanized steel nail.
+This marker will endure for the entire life of the pole.
+Made of aluminum, it is resistant to rust, cracking, fading, and illegibility.
+The embossed design ensures reflection of the sun’s rays or a flashlight’s beam from multiple angles, without causing blinding glare like a mirror.

-We have over 80 years of experience with this type of pole marker and we have made over 800 million of these markers – all of them in the United States of America.
+With over 80 years of experience, we have manufactured over 800 million of these pole markers, all proudly made in the United States of America.